MarvelMoe/crypto/README.md

 # Crypto

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
-It will use Angular on Front End and Node JS on the backend.
+This project will be a message app that will be hopefully be hconverted to a cryptocurrency app.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` for a dev server and navigate to http://localhost:4200/  to see it.